dotnet/designs/accepted/runtime-binding.md

 More generally:

 * The `version` value establishes a floor for roll-forward behavior.
-The roll-forward process will never select version lower than the effective value of the `version`.
+The roll-forward process will never select a version lower than the effective value of the `version`.
 * The default `roll-forward` setting is `Minor` except when `--fx-version` is specified when it is `Disabled`.

 ## Diagnostics